-I would like to thank Joseph Masterjohn for the assistance that he provided during this project.
-I would like to thank Eric Bray, Kevin Park and Pantelis Tsoulfas for sharing unpublished data for this project.
+would like to thank Eric Bray and Joseph Masterjohn for the assistance that they provided during this project.
 I would also like to thank Professor Burton Rosenberg, and all of the others who coordinated this Research Experience for Undergraduates program, for doing so.
-I would like to thank the University of Miami's Department of Computer Science and their Center for Computational Science for running this program.
-I would like to thank the Miami Project to Cure Paralysis.
+I would like to thank the Center for Computational Science and the Department of Computer Science at the University of Miami.
 Lastly, I would like to thank the National Science Foundation for generously funding this program.